Azure/azure-rest-api-specs/specification/videoanalyzer/data-plane/readme.md

-# MediaServices - Live Video Analytics Edge
+# Azure Video Analyzer Edge

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for Live video analytics edge.
+This is the AutoRest configuration file for Azure video analyzer edge.

-These swaggers are used to generate the SDKs for Live Video Analytics.
+These swaggers are used to generate the SDKs for Azure Video Analyzer.
 These SDKs are models only (no client) and customer would need to use IoT SDK to send direct method calls to IoT hub.
 These SDKs are not ARM based and doesn't do any REST calls. all operations are sent as direct methods on IoT hub.

 ---

 ## Getting Started

-To build the SDK for Live video analytics edge, simply [Install AutoRest](https://aka.ms/autorest/install) and in this folder, run:
+To build the SDK for Azure video analyzer edge, simply [Install AutoRest](https://aka.ms/autorest/install) and in this folder, run:

 > `autorest`